brucedonovan/endorsable/README.md

 # Endorsable

-A tiny utility contract - smallest unit of code that can offer real-world utility.
+A tiny utility contract - smallest unit of contract code that can offer real-world utility.

 ## Overview